sukadev/linux-tools/vim/vim-beginner-notes.rst

     * - I
       - Insert at the beginning of the line.
 Use ESC to end insert.

+    * - o
+      - Open a new line below the cursor and enter INSERT mode

+    * - O
+      - Open a new line above the cursor and enter INSERT mode

     * - yy
       - Yank (copy) current line.
 Optionally prefix with a number to